Introduction

 Elementary Level: MDES UN1610 (Fall) and UN1611 (spring)

-• Provide basic information in Hindi about themselves, family, interests, likes, dislikes, daily activities.
+- Provide basic information in Hindi about themselves, family, interests, likes, dislikes, and daily activities.

-• Understand and participate in a simple conversation on everyday topics (weather, meeting people, school, shopping, etc.)
+- Understand and participate in simple conversations on everyday topics (e.g., weather, meeting people, school, shopping).

-To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audio-visual materials.
-These texts are related with language functions in daily personal and social life situations.
+To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audiovisual materials.
+These texts relate to language functions in daily personal and social life situations.

 Intermediate Level: MDES UN1612 (Fall) and UN1613 (Spring)

-This is the second year (fall and spring semesters) course.
-Students practice reading and writing in Devanagari and learn to improve their proficiency in Hindi and to:
+This is a second-year (fall and spring semesters) course.
+Students practice reading and writing in Devanagari and continue to improve their proficiency in Hindi to:

-• Write letters and short compositions and read consistently with full understanding simple connected texts dealing with personal and social needs.
+- Write letters and short compositions and read consistently, fully understanding simple connected texts dealing with personal and social needs.

-• Get the main ideas and information from texts featuring description and narration.
+- Get the main ideas and information from texts, including description and narration.

-To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audio-visual materials.
-These texts are related with language functions in daily personal and social life situations.
+To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audiovisual materials.
+These texts relate to language functions in daily personal and social life situations.

 Advanced Level: MDES I GU4624 (Fall) and MDES II GU4625 (Spring)

-This is the third year (fall and spring semesters) course.
-Students continue to practice reading and writing in Devanagari and Nastalique.
-They continue building upon the existing skills in Hindi and Urdu.
+The third-year Hindi courses are Advanced Hindi I and II, respectively, in the fall and spring semesters.
+Students continue to practice reading and writing in Devanagari and build upon their existing skills in Hindi.

 Hindi for Heritage Speakers: MDES UN1608 (Fall) and UN1609 (Spring)

-This is a fast-paced course in which two years worth of Hindi is being compressed into a one year course.
-This course is for those students of South Asian background who already possess limited speaking and listening skills in Hindi or Urdu.
-Those non-heritage students who have some exposure of Hindi or Urdu and South Asian cultures may also take this course.
+This is a fast-paced course that compresses two years of Hindi into one year.
+It is for students of South Asian background who already possess limited speaking and listening skills in Hindi or Urdu.
+Non-heritage students who have some exposure to Hindi or Urdu and South Asian cultures may also take this course.

-It begins with an introduction to the Devanagari Script which enables students to acquire basic reading and writing skills.
-They build on their listening and speaking skills.
-To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audio-visual materials.
-These texts are related with language functions in daily personal and social life situations.
+It begins with an introduction to the Devanagari Script, which enables students to acquire basic reading and writing skills.
+They then build on their listening and speaking skills.
+To achieve these goals, students are introduced to a variety of materials, including literature, newspapers, folk tales, jokes, magazine articles, films, songs, commercials, and other kinds of audiovisual materials.
+These texts are related to language functions in daily personal and social life situations.

-It focuses on vocabulary enrichment by exposing students to a variety of cultural topics and focus on developing knowledge of the basic grammar of Hindi.
-By the end of the semester, students will develop productive skills in reading, writing and speaking and will be able to:
+It focuses on vocabulary enrichment by exposing students to a variety of cultural topics and developing knowledge of basic Hindi grammar.
+By the end of the semester, students will develop productive skills in reading, writing, and speaking and will be able to:

-• write correspondence related to daily life, letters, short essays and compositions a variety of topics.
+- Write correspondence related to daily life, letters, short essays, and compositions on various topics.

-There will be an interview/placemat test on the first day of classes in order to establish the proficiency level.
+On the first day of classes, there will be an interview/placemat test to establish the proficiency level.
 Please come directly to class.
-If accepted, you will be registered internally by the department.
+If accepted, the department will register you internally.

 Urdu for Heritage Speakers: MDES UN1614 (Fall) and UN1615 (Spring)